alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 ```

 You could do something more interesting here, but it didn't seem worth the effort.
-I considered changing the lightness of the dominant colours until the contrast was sufficient for one of them, but that adds a lot of complexity for something that affects a tiny fraction of my images.
+I considered fuzzing the dominant colours until the contrast was sufficient for one of them, but that adds a lot of complexity for something that affects a tiny fraction of my images.

 So now we have some colours we could use and meet contrast requirements, but which would be the *best* to use?
-This is mostly down to aesthetic preference -- what looks best to you?
+This is mostly down to aesthetic preference -- what looks good to you?

 If you max out the contrast ratio, the tints tend towards the very dark or very light colours.
 I'd prefer something a bit brighter, more colourful, so I tried converting the colours to the [HSL (hue, saturation, lightness)][hsl] space, and picking the colour with the closest lightness to the background.